maria-szepek/data-engineering-zoomcamp/module2-workflow-orchestration/homework/README.md

 * kestra ui: execute for both green and yellow with backfill 2019-01-01 00:00:00 to end time stamp
 * kestra ui: for extract file metrics, comment purge task

-Solutions:

-Quiz Questions
+# Quiz:

-Complete the quiz shown below.
+Quiz Questions: Complete the quiz shown below.
 It's a set of 6 multiple-choice questions to test your understanding of workflow orchestration, Kestra, and ETL pipelines.

     1. Within the execution for Yellow Taxi data for the year 2020 and month 12: what is the uncompressed file size (i.e. the output file yellow_tripdata_2020-12.csv of the extract task)?
     • 128.3 MiB
     • 134.5 MiB